Standard Chartered eyes New York energy trading, bucks Wall Street trend: sources

 Banks have been retreating from commodities trading as profits declined under tougher regulations with the passage of the U.S. Dodd-Frank legislation in 2010.

 In 2013, Deutsche Bank AG pulled the plug on its global commodities trading business, following RBS Sempra, which left in 2010.
-Late last year, Barclays Plc (BARC.L) became the latest bank to exit energy trading to invest those resources elsewhere, while others, like Morgan Stanley and JPMorgan, have also scaled back.
+Late last year, Barclays Plc became the latest bank to exit energy trading to invest those resources elsewhere, while others, like Morgan Stanley and JPMorgan, have also scaled back.

 Earlier this month, Goldman Sachs reported its worst quarter in commodities in more than 18 years of publicly reporting earnings, as sources indicated that its business, too, would undergo a shakeup.